Pelvic Pain Description

 Pelvic pain is pain in the lowest part of your abdomen and pelvis.
-In women, pelvic pain might refer to symptoms arising from the reproductive, urinary or digestive systems, or from musculoskeletal sources.
+In women, it might refer to symptoms arising from the reproductive, urinary or digestive systems, or from musculoskeletal sources.

 What Are The Symptoms?

 Depending on its source, pain in the pelvic area can be dull or sharp; it might be constant or off and on (intermittent); and it might be mild, moderate or severe.
 This type of pain can sometimes radiate to your lower back, buttocks or thighs.
 Sometimes, you might notice pain in this area only at certain times, such as when you urinate or during sexual activity.

 Pain can occur suddenly, sharply and briefly (acute) or over the long term (chronic).
 Chronic pain refers to any constant or intermittent pain that has been present for six months or more.

-Several types of diseases and conditions can cause pelvic pain.
+Several types of diseases and conditions can cause pain.
 Chronic pelvic pain can result from more than one condition.
 This pain can arise from your digestive, reproductive or urinary system.
 Recently, doctors have recognized that some types of this pain, particularly chronic pain, can also arise from muscles and connective tissue (ligaments) in the structures of the pelvic floor.

 Occasionally, pain in the pelvic region might be caused by irritation of nerves in the pelvis.

 Pain in the pelvic area arising from the female reproductive system might be caused by conditions such as: